acpopa/acpopa.github.io/index.md

 ## Recent Updates

-- **2026:** Master's thesis on the characterisation of M-dwarf stars for the PLATO mission at OCA.
+- **2026:** Thesis on the characterisation of M-dwarf stars for the PLATO mission at OCA.
-- **2026:** Winter School on "Modern Methodologies for Space Science" at UNITOV.
-- **2026:** Master's internship on the fundamental stellar parameters of FGK stars at OCA.
+- **2026:** Internship on the fundamental stellar parameters of FGK stars at OCA.
 - **2025:** Summer research project on white dwarf cooling sequences at ARI & LJMU.
-- **2025:** Summer School on "Big Data in Astronomy" at UBG.
-- **2025:** Winter School on "Spectroscopic Data Reduction" at UNITOV.
 - **2024:** Erasmus Mundus Joint Master's in Astrophysics and Space Science (MASS).
 - **2022:** Graduated from UCL with MSci Physics (First Class Honours).